simaalkan/simaalkan/README.md

 📷 I looove taking pictures, and deeply appreciate aesthetics.
 Capturing the beauty of Poland’s nature and architecture has been such a rewarding experience since relocating here.

-💻�I enjoy writing blogs about tech and travel, and honestly, making detailed travel plans on Notion has been a total game changer for my trips.
+💻 I enjoy writing blogs about tech and travel, and honestly, making detailed travel plans on Notion has been a total game changer for my trips.

 👻 I’m a devoted foodie...
 I take my unofficial job as a Google Maps local guide way too seriously.
 I also use Notion for recipes and pretty much whatever else I need.